Integralist/Style-Guides/JavaScript Style Guide.md

 ###JavaScript Build Script

-For my JavaScript, because I use AMD and specifically [RequireJs](http://requirejs.org/), I also use RequireJs' own build script which is called 'r.js'.
+For our JavaScript, because we use AMD and specifically [RequireJs](http://requirejs.org/), we also use RequireJs' own build script which is called 'r.js'.

 The way 'r.js' works is that you execute a configuration file via the command line (using either Java or Node.js)

-The 'r.js' build script takes all my JavaScript 'modules' and combines them into a single file that only contains the relevant modules required for that section of my application to run.
-I prefer this method over lazy-loading multiple files at run time because on certain devices (such as devices which generally have poor connection speed not to mention hardware not being that great in comparison to the desktop) can be slower to load than just loading a single (although larger) JavaScript file.
+The 'r.js' build script takes all our JavaScript 'modules' and combines them into a single file that only contains the relevant modules required for that section of our application to run.

 There are many build tools available, some of which are: